What is Corporate Branding?

 The Corporate Brand Gap

-If your company is breaking promises there is no amount of marketing or public relations efforts that will help.
+It’s important to live up to what your brand promises to consumers.
+If your company is breaking promises, there is no amount of marketing or public relations efforts that will help.
 A bad product is just that, a bad product.
 Do not commit any additional resources to try and salvage it.
 Instead, take those resources and use them to recover from the damage done by the bad product.

 Corporate Brand Experiences